PhD or Master's in Nursing Informatics Programs in Michigan

 Prospective students can use the GradSchools.com site to find both campus-based and online Nursing Informatics Graduate degrees.
 Looking for Nursing informatics schools and colleges in a specific area?
 Use the city, state, or country tabs to browse listings in these places.
 Some of these same universities may also offer distance-learning options.
 But, you can review online programs specifically as well.
 These programs may be 100% online or include an on-campus segment.
 Worth investigating if you need the flexibility of studying remotely.

-Types of Nursing Informatics Graduate Degrees
+Types of Nursing Informatics Graduate Degrees in Michigan

 Nursing informatics graduate degrees integrate healthcare with the social sciences, information science and computer technology in order to improve and advance the quality of healthcare delivery.